ProfBird/AndroidAppExamples-Java/README.md

     * A game with two activities and two fragments which are loaded differently depending on screen size and orientation.
 Activities have a Toolbar and the second activity has an up button on the Toolbar.

-* XMLParsePractice
+* AsynchDemo
-  * An app that demonstrates parsing XML using SAX.
-The assets folder contains an XML weather forecast file that is parsed and displayed in a ListView with a SimpleAdapter.
+  * A simple demo of calling asynchronous methods using AsynchTask

 * WeatherForecast-SAX+ListView
-  * Similar to the XMLParsePractice app, but it displays weather icons in the ListView along with the weather data.
+  * Parses an XML file of weather data using SAX and displays weather icons in the ListView along with the weather data.
 * WeatherForecast-SAX+SQLite+ListView
   * Similar to XMLParsePractice, except it stores multiple weather forecasts in an SQLite database.
 It also uses a CursorAdapter with the ListView.
 * WeatherForecast-kSOAP+SQLite+ListView